McPo/belfast-glider-api-server/README.md

 # Belfast Glider API Server

-A simple wrapper around Translinks EFA API to reduce the complecity of working with the API.
+A simple third-party wrapper around Translinks EFA API to reduce the complexity of working with their API.

 # Usage

 ```
-/list/
+/list
 ```

 Returns a list of G1 and G2 Glider stops, including their id, name, latitude and longitude.